 As a REIT, the value of the Company's ownership interests held in the Company's TRSs may not exceed 20% of the value of all of the Company's assets at the end of any calendar quarter (25% for taxable years beginning before December 31, 2017).
 If the IRS were to determine that the value of the Company's interests in all of the Company's TRSs exceeded 20% of the value of the Company's total assets at the end of any calendar quarter, then the Company would fail to qualify as a REIT.
 If the Company determines it to be in its best interest to own a substantial number of the Company's properties through one or more TRSs, then it is possible that the IRS may conclude that the value of the Company's interests in the Company's TRSs exceeds 20% of the value of the Company's total assets at the end of any calendar quarter and therefore cause the Company to fail to qualify as a REIT.
-Additionally, as a REIT, no more than 25% of the Company's gross income with respect to any year may be from sources other than real estate.
-Distributions paid to the Company from a TRS are considered to be non-real estate income.
+Additionally, as a REIT, no more than 25% of the Company from a TRS are considered to be non-real estate income.
 Therefore, the Company may fail to qualify as a REIT if distributions from all of the Company's TRSs, when aggregated with all other non-real estate income with respect to any one year, are more than 25% of the Company's gross income with respect to such year.